ministryofjustice/github-collaborators/README.md

 - Github actions run `terraform plan` and `terraform apply` to keep the collaborations in GitHub in sync with the terraform source code
 - The `terraform plan` and `terraform apply` use the Terraform module [github_repository_collaborator](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/repository_collaborator) to add Outside Collaborators, who are defined in the terraform source code, to the MoJ Github Organisation repositories.
-- Ruby code in the `bin/` and `lib/` directories (with unit tests in the `spec/` directory) queries GitHub via the GraphQL API and retrieves all the collaborator relationships which exist
+- Ruby code in the `bin/` and `lib/` directories (with unit tests in the `spec/` directory) queries GitHub via the GraphQL API and retrieves all the collaborator relationships which exist.
 - A github action runs periodically and compares the collaborators in GitHub with the terraform source code.
-Any collaborators which are not fully specified in the terraform source code are included in a JSON report which is the basis for [this report].
+Any collaborators which are not fully specified in the terraform source code are removed from found repositories.
-- A utility script will import existing outside collaborators from specified github repositories, create the corresponding terraform code, and import into terraform state
+- A utility script will import existing outside collaborators from specified github repositories, create the corresponding terraform code, and import into terraform state.

 ## Removing collaborators